GaijinEntertainment/DagorEngine/_docs/source/assets/all-about-blk/composit_blk.md

 ### Using the dag2riRes Script

-This is another relatively simple method.
+Using the [dag2riRes](../../dagor-tools/dag2rires/dag2rires.md) script is another relatively simple method.
 While the description may seem complex, after trying it out, the steps will become logical and clear, requiring minimal effort from the developer.
 The key is to follow the steps in order, as missing one will force you to start over.

-The idea behind this method is to assemble the composite from objects in *3ds Max*, export them as a `.dag` file, and then use the script to convert `.dag` into `.composit.blk`.
+The idea behind this method is to assemble the composite from objects in 3ds Max, export them as a `.dag` file, and then use the script to convert `.dag` into `.composit.blk`.
 The script also allows you to split all objects exported into one `.dag` file into individual `.dag` files.